Is it possible to receive salvation in our final hour?

 The factors involved in the mind of the the man on that day

 - The saved man’s only chance of listening to Christ and seeing His witness was on his last day.
 And even though he knew of Him, he had not witnessed His teachings or experienced His righteousness.
 He had only hearsay to go on.
 However, everyone in Jerusalem knew of Jesus, and even more so on the day of His crucifixion.
-These included the incarcerated like the robbers being crucified alongside Jesus.
+These included the incarcerated like the robbers being crucified alongside Him.

-- He still had a fear of God in his final hour, as opposed to the stark depravity of the other who had abandoned all fear of God (Luk 23:40).
+- He still had a fear of God in his final hour, as opposed to the stark depravity of the other man who had abandoned all fear of God (Luk 23:40).

 - His agony increased his torment and frustration, and he joined the other man for a little while in hurling abuse at Christ.
 But as he hung there from morning to the time of his repentance, he had plenty of time to contemplate his sinfulness and just deserts.
 This was particularly so in contrast to the witness of Christ dying silently next to him.